Locked-chess-official/python_undef/README.md

 The "pyconfig.h" continue many macros that doesn't math the rule that "should start with PY_".
 This file undefine them.

-If you wan't to save the macro, use `#define DONOTUNDEF_macro_name` before include "Python_undef.h" to keep it.
+If you want to save the macro, use `#define DONOTUNDEF_macro_name` before include "Python_undef.h" to keep it.

 ## License